davidebreso/gem-dev/desktop/readme.txt

 Release 3.2.5 Changes (most recent at the top) -- Davide Bresolin
 ===============================================================================

-* Format disk disabled since it is not working.
+* Bugfix: correct disk drive detection in "Format Disk"

 * Code is now compiled with Open Watcom v2 on MacOS.
 All functionalities are maintained with a smaller memory footprint than Pacific C's builds.